kjestradag/RaPDTool/README.md

 |-------------|-------------------|--------------------|----------|---------------|
 |  Bin1.fna   | GCA_Reference.fna |      0.0327655     |     0    |    471/1000   |

+The genomic distance in the third column refers to the Mash distance, also defined as mutational distance.
+You will find more information on the interpretation of these tables [here](https://doi.org/10.1186/s13059-016-0997-x).
 <p align="justify">
-The genomic distance in the third column refers to the Mash distance, also defined as mutational distance.
-You will find more information on the interpretation of these tables in: https://doi.org/10.1186/s13059-016-0997-x.
 A practical interpretation of this comparison suggests that if two genomic contexts share < 0.05 distance, they are likely to be genomically coherents, and that has implications for the prokaryotic species concept.
 </p>
 <p align="justify">
 This also means that those contexts with smaller genomic distances will potentially be the closest phylogenetic neighbors to your query; very useful if you want to explore the phylogenetic hypothesis.
 </p>

-Other subdirectories contain the log files of each task
+Other subdirectories contain the log files of each task.
 ***

 ### Directory "allresultsfmbm"